mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

 ---

 Let's take this [example](https://github.com/fmfn/BayesianOptimization/blob/master/examples/sklearn_example.py) from bayes_opt and observe the standard bayesian optimizer run 100 models with the full dataset -- 10 randomly to get acquinted with the model's response and 90 to find the optimum.
+Let's do a quick run in a fairly exploratory mode:

 ```
 Optimizing Random Forest: 100 models; budget: 100